A ganglion cyst is a harmless, sometimes painful, fluid-filled swelling which usually develops near a joint or tendon.

 While this form of treatment is immediately effective, it doesn’t remove the root of the cyst.
 This means the cyst can return in future.

-Aspiration of a ganglion cyst costs a lot less than surgery.
-Patients should expect to pay between £100-200 for the treatment.
+Aspiration of a ganglion cyst costs less than surgery, and patients should expect to pay around £1,000 for the treatment.

 Ganglion cyst removal FAQs